tap349/tap349.github.io/_posts/2017-06-01-react-redux.md

   @connect(mapStateToProps, null, null, {pure: false})
   ```

-- pass calculated `isChecked` property instead of callback to calculate it
+- pass calculated `isChecked` property instead of a callback to calculate it

   because the former changes when new gamers are selected while the latter
   doesn't - IMO this should be a prefered approach to solve the problem.

-### functions of connected component are not available from outside
+### functions of `connect`ed component are not available from outside

 1. <https://github.com/reactjs/react-redux/issues/475>

-say, when connected component is obtained via its `ref` property.
+say, when `connect`ed component is obtained via its `ref` property.

 **solution**

-connected component:
+`connect`ed component:

 ```javascript
 @connect(mapStateToProps, null, null, {withRef: true})